Battle of Adwa: Background

 The Italian government decided on a military solution to force Ethiopia to abide by the Italian version of the treaty.
 As a result, Italy and Ethiopia came into confrontation, in what was later to be known as the First Italo-Ethiopian War.
 In December 1894, Bahta Hagos led a rebellion against the Italians in Akele Guzai, in what was then Italian controlled Eritrea.
-Units of General Oreste Baratieri's army under Major Pietro Toselli crushed the rebellion and killed Bahta.
-In January 1895, Baratieri's army went on to defeat Ras Mengesha Yohannes in the Battle of Coatit, forcing Mengesha to retreat further south.
+Units of Italian General Oreste Baratieri's army under Major Pietro Toselli crushed the rebellion and killed Bahta.
+In January 1895, Baratieri's army defeated Ras Mengesha Yohannes in the Battle of Coatit, forcing Mengesha to retreat further south.

 By late 1895, Italian forces had advanced deep into Ethiopian territory and occupied much of Tigray.
+In September 1895, Menelik issued an awaj, a formal call to arms addressed to the entire Ethiopian population, mobilising the provincial forces that would form the army at Adwa.
 On 7 December 1895, Ras Makonnen Wolde Mikael, Fitawrari Gebeyehu and Ras Mengesha Yohannes commanding a larger Ethiopian group of Menelik's vanguard annihilated a small Italian unit at the Battle of Amba Alagi.
 The Italians were then forced to withdraw to more defensible positions in Tigray Province, where the two main armies faced each other.
 By late February 1896, supplies on both sides were running low.
 General Oreste Baratieri, commander of the Italian forces, knew the Ethiopian forces had been living off the land, and once the supplies of the local peasants were exhausted, Emperor Menelik II's army would begin to melt away.
 However, the Italian government insisted that General Baratieri act.
+This decision to attack rather than hold position stood in contrast to the successful tactics of General Alessandro Asinari di San Marzano, who in late March 1888 had entrenched Italian forces near Sahati and forced Emperor Yohannes IV to withdraw from Eritrea after the Ethiopian army exhausted its supplies.
+Baratieri knew Menelik was logistically far better prepared than Yohannes had been, while his own army was too far from Massawa to be conveniently resupplied as San Marzano had been.